jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-07-29-formymotherfrank.md

 something to scratch other than the faux-leather chairs

 I know him
-as I too have frantically rolled and grinded and rubbed on the asphalt even if it burned leapt into muddy puddles shivered in the sub-zero frost
+as I too have frantically rolled and scraped and writhed on the asphalt even if it burned leapt into muddy puddles shivered in the sub-zero frost